joshua-cheng2210/faceDetector/README.md

         - __mocks__/fileMock.js
         - just.config.js
     - using jest to run the test cases
+    - how to test:
+        - test the behaviour of the components and functions and not how they are implemented

 # to run the front end website through docker image